FertigLab/pycogaps/README.md

 ## **I. GenePattern Notebook**
 Here are the following steps to use the interactive GenePattern Notebook to analyze results:
-1. Login to your GenePattern account or register a new account here: https://notebook.genepattern.org/hub/login
-2. Go to the PyCoGAPS Analysis Notebook found here: https://notebook.genepattern.org/hub/preview?id=440
+1. Go to the PyCoGAPS Analysis Notebook found here: https://notebook.genepattern.org/hub/preview?id=440.
 3. Click 'Run'
 4. Follow the instructions in the notebook to run your analysis.